 - Discovering the confidence, motivation and skills to do your best

-- Students enroll in a 3 unit course (CP 118) and pay the appropriate summer tuition fees.
-Students will be responsible for purchasing textbooks from the university bookstore.
+- Students enroll in a 1 unit course (CP 118) and pay the appropriate summer tuition fees.
+The textbook is included in the tuition fee, and will be mailed to the student before class begins.
 A letter grade will be recorded on the student's official transcript.
 Class units will count toward graduation, but as an elective, not as part of the general education or major requirements.
 The benefit to the student is progress toward graduation.